istanbuljs/nyc/README.md

 ```

 You can use also `npx` instead of installing nyc as a dependency, but you might get updates you are not ready for; to get around this, pin to a specific major version by specifying, e.g. `nyc@14`.
-In general, simply add `nyc` before your test runner is invoked:

 ```json
 {